atlassian/escalator/docs/calculations.md

 The utilisation would then be calculated as follows:
  - CPU: `5000m / 8000m * 100` = **62.5%**
  - Memory: `1000mb / 32000mb * 100` = **3.125%**

+ If the utilisation is the special value (math.MaxFloat64) mentioned above which means it scales up from 0, escalator will look up node group state for cached version of node allocatable capacity and then calculate the delta based on that.
+Otherwise it will just increase the node group by 1 when cached value doesn't exist, for example escalator tries to scale up from 0 right after it starts.

+ **For example:**

+when cached capacity exists:
+- `scale_up_threshold_percent` is `70`
+- cached node CPU allocatable capacity is `1000m`
+- pods CPU request is `1800m`
+- `1800m/1000m/70*100` = `2.57100`
+- Amount to increase by: `ceil(2.57100)` = `3` nodes

+when cached capacity doesn't exist:
+- Amount to increase by: `1` node

 ## Daemonsets